rphilipzhang/Reading-Group-2026/README.md

 Each presenter should:

-1. **Introduce the method** (~15 min) -- explain the core identification strategy (e.g., IV, DID), key assumptions, and intuition.
+1. **Introduce the method** (~15 min): Explain the core identification strategy (e.g., IV, DID), key assumptions, and intuition.
-2. **Simulation exercise** (~20 min) -- run simulations (constructed with AI assistance is encouraged) to demonstrate why certain assumptions are critical and which violations are more or less consequential.
+2. **Simulation exercise** (~20 min) Run simulations (constructed with AI assistance is encouraged) to demonstrate why certain assumptions are critical and which violations are more or less consequential.
-3. **Paper replication** (~25 min) -- **each speaker should select an empirical paper of his/her own choice** that uses this identification strategy; discuss how the key assumptions apply (or fail) in that setting; demonstrate a stepwise replication of the main results (use the paper's open-source data if available; otherwise simulate data based on the paper's setting, using AI).
+3. **Paper replication** (~25 min): **Each speaker should select an empirical paper of his/her own choice** that uses this identification strategy; discuss how the key assumptions apply (or fail) in that setting; demonstrate a stepwise replication of the main results (use the paper's open-source data if available; otherwise simulate data based on the paper's setting, using AI).

 ### Track 2: AI for Research (1 hour)

 Each presenter should:

-1. **Technical background** (~20 min) -- provide the necessary theoretical and technical context for the week's technique (e.g., how multi-agent systems work, how RAG differs from wiki-based knowledge management).
+1. **Technical background** (~20 min): Provide the necessary theoretical and technical context for the week's technique (e.g., how multi-agent systems work, how RAG differs from wiki-based knowledge management).
-2. **Implementation demo** (~20 min) -- present the presenter's own implementation of the method.
+2. **Implementation demo** (~20 min): Present the presenter's own implementation of the method.
-3. **Applications & reflection** (~20 min) -- demonstrate applications, discuss limitations, and share thoughts on how to use this method in the presenter's own research.
+3. **Applications & reflection** (~20 min): Demonstrate applications, discuss limitations, and share thoughts on how to use this method in the presenter's own research.

 ### Logistics